sijinyu/auto_react_optimization/README.md

 ## 🔧 Autofix

-`eslint-plugin-react-optimization` provides autofixes for the recommended optimizations, making it easier to apply suggestions and improve perforation!
+`eslint-plugin-react-hooks-optimization` provides autofixes for the recommended optimizations, making it easier to apply suggestions and improve perforation!

 ## 📜 License